Name and location of repository

 Charles W. Rogler (1836-1888) married Mary Mariah Satchell in 1869.
 They had five children: Albert (1870-1953), Katherine (1872-1915), Emma (1875-1961), Henry (1877-1972) and Mary Jane (1879-1854).

 Henry Rogler married Maud Sauble (1880-1972) on July 21, 1901.
 They had four children: Helen (1902-1999), Wayne (1905-1993), Irene (1908-2000) and George (1913-2003).

 Scope and content

-Family History series is comprised of one (1) box and includes information pertaining to the personal lives of family members separate from the work of the ranch.
-Included are obituaries, family stories, marriages, divorces, Henry Rogler as Kansas Legislator and Wayne Rogler’s time as a Senator.
+The Family History series is comprised of one (1) box and includes information pertaining to the personal lives of family members separate from the work of the ranch.
+Included are obituaries, family stories, marriages, divorces, Henry Rogler as Kansas Legislator, and Wayne Rogler’s time as a Senator.

 The Tallgrass Prairie Series (1957-1984, undated) is made up of six (6) file folders in one-half (.5) of a box.
 Tallgrass Prairie vehicle bumper stickers and postcards were removed from this series and placed in the Artifact Series.